 Spring is near!
 We love crafting new flowers as we wait for all of our favorites to bloom.
 And although we’ve made many different daffodils over the years, these cardstock paper daffodils are a first.

 Ready to start crafting these pretty flowers?
-Check out our supplies list below, then download our template and tutorial at the end of the post.
+Check out our supplies list below, then download our template and tutorial.

 Get the creative juices growing